-Sumter County Board of County Commissioners is the community transportation coordinator for Sumter County.
+Sumter County Board of County Commissioners is the Community Transportation Coordinator (CTC) for Sumter County.
 Sumter County BOCC utilizes a combination of in-house maintenance and outsource maintenance.
 The in-house maintenance shop is owned and operated by the county government, and is located at the Public Works Division in Bushnell, Florida.
 The county maintenance shop has designated one full-time maintenance technician that is primarily responsible for the Sumter County Transit vehicles.
-The maintenance technician's position responsibilities are included as Exhibit A.
+The maintenance technician's position responsibilities are included within Exhibit A.

-The county maintenance shop conducts the preventative maintenance inspections.
-Upcoming preventative maintenance inspections are tracked by using an Excel tracking spreadsheet.
-The vehicle odometer mileages are updated on the spreadsheet weekly.
-When a vehicle's mileage nears the targeted mileage for inspection, the vehicle is scheduled to receive the preventative maintenance inspection at the county maintenance shop.
+The County's maintenance shop conducts the preventative maintenance inspections.
+Upcoming preventative maintenance inspections are tracked by using the PrMPT maintenance database.
+The vehicle odometer mileages are updated in the database weekly.
+When a vehicle's mileage nears the targeted mileage for inspection, the vehicle is scheduled to receive the preventative maintenance inspection at the County's maintenance shop.